 The Secret Qualities of Successful Information Products

-But, expenditures on information and information products account for over half of this country’s economy.
-That’s roughly $5 TRILLION!
+But expenditures on information and information products account for over half of this country’s economy.
+That’s roughly 5 TRILLION DOLLARS!

 Why so much?
 Americans have an unquenchable thirst for information.
 We crave information to make us healthier … wealthier … more beautiful.
 But most of all, we want information so we can show others how much we know.

-I’ve developed a highly-successful publishing business selling information that people want.
+It can be done … and I’m proof.
+I’ve developed a highly successful publishing business selling information that people want.
 You can, too.

 The key is developing an information product that people not only want to buy but want to continue to buy (or renew).
 This isn’t hard – if you understand the following 7 Qualities of Successful Information Product Development.